adriens/neo4j-ninjas/README.md

-# neo4j-heroes
+# 🥷 About

-A set of resources around Neo4J heroes program
+A set of resources around [Neo4J ninjas program](https://neo4j.com/ninjas-program/).